Code-Institute-Submissions/DavidTausend-enigma/README.md

 #### External Articles and Guides

-- Insight into the Enigma machine's mechanics and history was primarily drawn from Wikipedia's comprehensive article, providing an authentic backdrop for the game's narrative and challenges.
+- Insight into the Enigma machine's mechanics and history was primarily drawn from Wikipedia's comprehensive article, youtube, providing an authentic backdrop for the game's narrative and challenges.

 - Advanced object-oriented programming concepts were reinforced through Real Python tutorials, which aided in structuring the game's code effectively.